mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-05-28-minimal-mistakes-jekyll-theme.md

 ---
-layout: post
+layout: article
 title: "Minimal Mistakes, a Jekyll Theme"
 headline: "Minimal Mistakes Theme"
 subheadline: "Built for Jekyll"
-description: "A responsive Jekyll theme with a minimal design for text heavy sites by designer Michael Rose."
+excerpt: "A responsive Jekyll theme with a minimal design for text heavy sites by designer Michael Rose."
 modified: 2014-02-28
 image:
   feature: minimal-mistakes-theme-feature.jpg
-  homepage: minimal-mistakes-500x500.png
+  teaser: minimal-mistakes-theme-teaser.jpg
   thumb: minimal-mistakes-250x250.png
 category: articles
 tags: [Jekyll, web development, open source, GitHub]
 comments: true
+toc: true
 ---

 Jekyll is pretty rad and figured releasing a cleaned up version of [my site](http://mademistakes.com) as a theme for others to hack and build on would be fun.
 So here be that theme --- I call it **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)**, a responsive Jekyll theme focused on great typography for text heavy sites.

-## Minimal Mistakes features:
+## Features

 * Responsive layouts.
 Looks good on mobile, tablets, and desktop devices.
 * Full compatibility with [GitHub Pages](http://pages.github.com/).